 In step three, you start to develop your overall sourcing strategy.
 Step three will help you decide where and how to buy the product or commodity while considering the risks, cost, and profitability.

-During this phase, you think about your business goals and minimum requirements for any product, commodity, or sourcing supplier.
-You can then list the essential criteria for the company you will be sourcing or purchasing the product or item from.
+During this phase, you consider your business goals and minimum requirements for any product, commodity, or sourcing supplier.
+You can then list the essential criteria for the company from which you will be sourcing or purchasing the product or item.

 Step 4 – Start The Sourcing Process

 It is now time for you to start the sourcing process.
-You will notice that in the first three steps, you did not contact any potential suppliers.
+You will notice that you did not contact any potential suppliers in the first three steps.
 Instead, it was all about fully understanding what you want to source and why you want to source it.

-Step four is where you start to contact companies and ask them to send you a bid or a price for the items you are looking for.
+Step four is where you start to contact companies and ask them to send you a bid or a price for the items you seek.

 Step 5 – Negotiate With Your Suppliers

 Now that you have contacted several suppliers, you have probably started to narrow down which suppliers you may want to work with.
-In step five, you begin a negotiation phase and make the final decision about who you will buy the product or commodity from and why.
+In step five, you begin a negotiation phase and decide who you will buy the product or commodity from and why.

-Most types of sourcing will have some negotiations.
-The negotiations could be for the volume, quantity, price, packaging, or other things you need for your actual product or commodity.
-Studying those aspects of the development will ensure that you will be getting the product at the quality, quantity, and price that you expect.
+Most types of sourcing will require some negotiation.
+The negotiations could be for the volume, quantity, price, packaging, or other things you need for your product or commodity.
+Studying those aspects of the development will ensure that you will get the product at the quality, quantity, and price you expect.

 Step 6 – Implementation and Integration